jasonkuhrt/molt/packages/@molt/command/README.md

 #### Configuration

 - You can enable prompt on basic parameters ([mutually exclusive parameters](#mutually-exclusive-parameters) are not supported yet.).
-- You enable conditionally, such as "when input was missing".
-You specify event patterns that upon matching will enable the prompt.
+- You specify event patterns that upon matching enable the prompt.
 - Patterns can be named, stored, and reused.
 - There are built in patterns.
 Defining your own patterns is addidative to these.
 - A pattern can be made to be the "default" which means that the shorthand of `true` will refer to it.
-- You can make the default prompt be any pattern (or set of patterns).
-For example, you can specify that by default a parameter rejected because the argument was missing should prompt.
-The default default is to be disabled.
+- The default prompt behavior is to be disabled.
+You can change that to any pattern (or set of patterns).
 - Type safety underpins this system, so you can always learn/refresh by rapid trial in error in your IDE.
 - The default defaults are:
   ```ts